May 20, 1988: Apple launches AppleLink Personal Edition, a user-facing online service that lets customers connect using a Mac-style user interface.

 AppleLink Personal Edition gave users a stripped-down version of AppleLink.
 This included a reference library, information about products, and general services with news and other information.

-The service attracted tens of thousands of customers, making it a decent hit for its day.
+The service attracted tens of thousands of customers, making it a moderate success for its day.
 Unfortunately, Apple clashed with Quantum Computer Services over things like the interface’s design.
 They also disagreed over whether to include the software as part of the standard programs bundled with a new Mac.
 (Apple didn’t like the idea of giving away software for free at the time.)

 Quantum, which retained the rights to the software, wound up taking Apple’s name off it.
-In 1991, it renamed it America Online Inc., later shortened to AOL.
-As anyone who used the internet during the 1990s will remember, this became a tech juggernaut of its day!
+In 1991, it renamed it America Online, later shortened to AOL.
+As anyone who used the internet during the 1990s will remember, AOL became a tech juggernaut of its day!